-Behavioral segmentation can also include cart abandonment emails and webinar follow-ups (for more ideas check out this article).
+Behavioral segmentation can also include cart abandonment emails and webinar follow-ups (check out this article for more automated email ideas).
 Your behavioral emails could also be “triggered” emails (there’s that marketing automation thing coming up again…).
 Or you could send a specific email to one group of subscribers who attended a webinar, and a different email to all your other subscribers.
 It can get more complex than that, but you get the gist.

 The email below is follow-up from a salesperson about a piece of CRM software I signed up for a trial of.
 This is an example of an email sent based on past behavior.
 They probably sent this email out to everyone who attended the webinar.
 Note that they obviously wouldn’t send this out to their whole list – that’s why it’s a segmented email.

 Here’s an interesting twist on behavioral segmentation: segmenting subscribers out based on where they signed up.
 The retailer Hotel Chocolat had built up a fairly large email list, both from signups from their website and from signups in their stores.
 So they decided to send different emails to those two groups.
 The result?

 - Revenue from their emails jumped 20%

 - Average order value went up by 22%

 - Open rates, click-through rates and deliverability all improved.